 - No exit fees

-Energy Online is conscious of the fact everyday Kiwis ultimately rely on power, and therefore has a range of webpages, guiding you to different contact numbers to help resolve different issues.
+Energy Online is conscious of the fact everyday Kiwis ultimately rely on power, and therefore has a range of webpages, guiding you to contact numbers to help resolve any issues.
 These webpages include information and contact details for emergencies, outages, resolution processes, as well as fraud and suspicious activity.

-If contacting your energy provider, to resolve issues, sounds like your worst nightmare and social media helps ease this, then you can easily contact Energy Online through Facebook.
+If contacting your energy provider to resolve issues sounds like your worst nightmare, social media can help ease this.
+You can easily contact Energy Online through Facebook.

-- View graphs of current and past electricity usage
+- View graphs of your current and past electricity usage

-- Pay an energy bill using a credit or debit card
+- Pay your energy bill using a credit or debit card

-- Register for LPG bottled gas and order replacement bottles
+- Sign up for LPG bottled gas and order replacement bottles